National Speech and Debate Association: 21st century

 The League's name was changed on May 17, 2013 to the National Speech & Debate Association and the National Speech & Debate Association's Honor Society.
 A press release explained "As a communication organization, we need to effectively communicate who we are and what we do.
 There is a common misunderstanding of 'NFL' or 'forensics,' including confusion with the National Football League or crime scene investigation; changing our name to focus on the activity of speech and debate will appeal to more students, coaches, alumni, sponsors, and the general public."

 As of 2024, the league has 141,132 student members and 2,000,000 alumni.
 It has chapters at 3,152 high schools and 578 middle school chapters.
 Its headquarters are located in West Des Moines, Iowa.

 Symbols

 NSDA's core values or pillars are Equity, Integrity, Respect, Leadership, and Service.
 After its name change in 2014, the association retained its original insignia, including keys, pins, and seals.

 Membership

 Members in the National Speech & Debate Association's Honor Society earn points and are recognized by increasing membership degrees, including membership, merit, honor, excellence, distinction, special distinction, superior distinction, outstanding distinction, and premier distinction.

+Beyond personal membership, NSDA also grants a multitude of resources and awards to competitors including college scholarships, fundraising, and program grants that empower members on a national-scale; a student leadership council allowing youth to improve existing programming; and student, coach, and school recognition programs.